-Justin Trudeau: India rejects role in Sikh leader's death in Canada
+Hardeep Singh Nijjar: India denies role in Canadian Sikh leader's murder

 It has openly said that a failure to tackle what it calls "Sikh extremism" would be an obstacle to good relations.

-A Scottish Sikh, Jagtar Singh Johal, has also been held in an Indian prison for more than six years without trial, accused of extremist activities, but he says he has been tortured and forced to sign a confession.

-Human rights group Reprieve says it has evidence that his arrest came (while he was in India to get married) after a tip-off from British intelligence.

-Additional reporting from Gerald Narciso and Zoya Mateen in Delhi
+Additional reporting from Nadine Yousif, Aleem Maqbool and Gerald Narciso in Toronto